giancambo/benperk.github.io/msdn/2013/2013-01-a-global-directory-for-iis-express.md

 4. Save the applicationHost.config file

 Please note that manually modifying the applicationHost.config file may cause problems if you make a typo.
 These problems may be very difficult to recover from.
-Either take a backup prior to making these manual changes or use AppCmd or PowerShell to make these changes.
+Either take a [backup][LINK1] prior to making these manual changes or use AppCmd or PowerShell to make these changes.

 ***UPDATE APR-25-2013***

 There is also another option for getting IIS Express to look at the ASP.NETClientFiles directory, or any directory for that matter.
-There is a command called MKLINK which creates a symbolic link with the files in a given directory.
+There is a command called [MKLINK][LINK2] which creates a symbolic link with the files in a given directory.

 For example:  ***MKLINK /d virtual_path "%systemdrive%\directory\subdirectory"***